The Olympic Swindle

 One example of gigantic folly was a restaurant built to serve thousands of athletes.
 In 2012, Guardian journalist Helena Smith found the building empty and crumbling.
-It only opened for one hour when Greek Prime Minister Costas Simitis visited and it never served a meal again.
+It was open only for one hour when Greek Prime Minister Costas Simitis visited, and it never served a meal again.

 The ski jump at Sarajevo (1984 Winter Games) is abandoned with walls built at the end of the ramps.
 During the civil war that tore Yugoslavia apart in the 1990s, the podium where medals were presented was put to use for executions (below).